 2. Jefferson Park, Beacon Hill (South Seattle)

-is my absolute favorite of the newer parks and the gem of the south end.
-Sitting on a hill overlooking downtown Seattle, the park is made up of gently rolling fields with a fabulous playground, a skate park, a community center, playfields, tennis courts, public golf course, paved trails, and a Jefferson Park (open in the summer spray park ).
-The playground is made up mainly of equipment, which, although nice-looking and innovative, can often poses challenges for younger kids; but here they have included more equipment for the 2–5 set than usual.
-Kompan
+Jefferson Park is my absolute favorite of the newer parks and the gem of the south end.
+Sitting on a hill overlooking downtown Seattle, the park is made up of gently rolling fields with a fabulous playground, a skate park, a community center, playfields, tennis courts, public golf course, paved trails, and a spray park (open in the summer).
+The playground is made up mainly of Kompan equipment, which, although nice-looking and innovative, can often poses challenges for younger kids; but here they have included more equipment for the 2–5 set than usual.

 Older kids will enjoy challenging hexagons to climb and a very accessible skate park.
 The gently rolling hills and smooth pavement draw beginner bikers.
 There is great visibility to nearly the entire park, which enables parents who have kids of different ages to keep an eye on them.
 The spray park area has two slides leading down to the spray pad, trails up and down some hills, a bridge, and even two zip-lines!